top of page

 Kirribilli, NSW

-Typically used for small weddings and elopement's rather than big ceremonies, it's perfect if you want to run away and get married in a spot that feels like its just the two of you in a special place.
+It's typically used for small weddings and elopements rather than big ceremonies, making it perfect if you want to run away and get married somewhere that feels like it's just the two of you in a special little corner of Sydney.

-Pro Tip: This one also has a selfish favourable mention on my behalf because its a two minute walk from home for me.
+Pro Tip: This one also gets a selfishly favourable mention from me because it's a two-minute walk from home.

 Sydney Wedding Ceremony - The Guy with the Blue Bow Tie.jpg